 Formerly entitled the Ancillary Relief Handbook this is the first resort for thousands of matrimonial lawyers

-This new edition has been thoroughly revised and contains detailed analysis of all recent case law developments, including practical guidance as to how these developments should be applied.
-Key topics include:
+This new edition has been thoroughly revised and contains detailed analysis and practical guidance on all recent case-law and procedural developments.

 "a masterly review of a complex subject matter ... explains with clarity the salient issues ... guaranteed to give information and reassurance whenever the family practitioner needs it"

 "The author writes with authority and academic excellence ... full of useful guidance ... practitioners and law students will find this a useful and readable work, and a very helpful addition to their reference library"

 "a book such as this is greatly needed"

 "does exactly what it clearly sets out to do ... provides a handbook of readily digestible chapters on all aspects of ancillary relief ... a welcome addition to any family practitioner's library"

 "an authorative and concise reference book, with clear supporting material"